Storj/metadisk-client-python/README.md

 ```

 If you don't specify a callback for an API call then that call will block the main program and you will get a dictionary for the JSON result as the return value instead.

+### Exception handling

+Since we're dealing with code talking over networks (which are unreliable) you can't assume every call will be successful.
+This library doesn't throw any explict errors but the result variable that callbacks take (and the return type) for sync calls can be an Exception object (urllib2.HTTPError, urllib2.URLerror, socket.error, Exception) so you might want to check for that.

 Fin.